sdingcn/closure/README.md

   first-class continuations.

 ## dependencies

+The debug mode uses Clang-specific flags;
+so we use Make instead of CMake.

 This project was tested on Linux and macOS, but the C++ source file should compile on Windows